xiaodaigh/apac-go-baduk-weiqi-league/index.md

 This league aims to facilitate regular and serious games for Go enthusiasts in the nighttime in the Asia-Pacific (APAC) timezone.

 Initially, SDK is the only league.
-We might start other leagues might get started depending on interest.
+We might start other leagues depending on interest.

 ### SDK League